tmtsoftware/icd/icd-git/README.md

         Use with --publish to set the user's GitHub password -m <text> | --comment <text>
-        Use with --publish to add a comment describing the changes made --help
+        Use with --publish to add a comment describing the changes made -d <name> | --db <name>
+        The name of the database to use (for the --ingest option, default: icds) --host <hostname>
+        The host name where the database is running (for the --ingest option, default: localhost) --port <number>
+        The port number to use for the database (for the --ingest option, default: 27017) --ingest
+        Ingests the selected --subsystem and --target subsystem model files from GitHub into the ICD database (Ingests all subsystems, if neither option is given)
+  --help

   --version
 ```

 Example Command Line Usage